LevyDecisionNeuroLab/fmri_task_glm/README.md

 **Step4:** Second-level analysis, which is to analysis group-level contrast.
 Run the pipeline spm_glm_secondlevel.py

+**Step5:** Visualize GLM results by running jupyter norebook visualize_glm_restuls.ipynb.
+Can also do further map thresholding and saving whole-brain analysis ROIS.

 *If running on cluster in batch jobs, run_spm_glm_firstlevel.sh and run_spm_glm_secondlevel.sh are for submitting batch jobs.*